civicrm/civicrm-sysadmin-guide/docs/setup/payment-processors/index.md

 ### Notes

 * **Authorize.net**: Recurring contributions require ARB support, which is an additional monthly fee.
-Possibly cheaper through a re-seller than direct (unconfirmed rumour).
+Possibly cheaper through a re-seller than direct.
 Only AIM and ARB methods (not SIM) are supported.

 * **PayPal_Standard**: Accepted Paypal payments too.
 Can be confusing for users who only want to pay by credit cards.
 High abandon rate There is a delay in withdrawing funds of 3-5 days and withdrawals need to be manually actioned